 How important?
 Well, the CES in Las Vegas is the world’s biggest annual tech show, and 4K TVs have dominated the show for the last few years.
 Netflix has been hard at work pushing 4K, with nearly all its new Originals programmes being shown in the format.
 Amazon Video isn’t far behind, and its Fire TV was the first media streamer to handle 4K.
 Then there’s Sky Q, which brings 4K to a whole new segment of mainstream TV viewers in the UK.
 On the gaming side, there’s 4K love from the Xbox One S and PS4 Pro.

-The latest to jump onto the bandwagon is Apple, with the upcoming Apple TV 4K.
+The latest to jump onto the bandwagon is Apple, with the new Apple TV 4K.
 If that’s not a robust endorsement of a format, I don’t know what is.

 With all that in mind, here’s crack at compiling an ultimate guide on 4K.
 Here are some of the most common 4K-related questions, to save you a load of time and effort when buying a new TV.